appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/download.md

 <dd>

 The MIME content-type of the file to download.
 If you do not specify the file type, make sure to include the appropriate file extension in the **filename** property, for example, `file_name.csv.`

+The Download action doesn't convert the file to a specific type and it's downloaded in the original format.
+If you need to change the file type, you would need to convert the data to a specific format using JavaScript before downloading.

 *Supported file types:*